MagaluCloud/magalu/mgc/cli/docs/network/vpcs/public-ips/create.md

     --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml") --description string            Description
 -h, --help                          help for create
-    --validate-quota                validateQuota: Validate the quota before creating the Public IP (default true) -v, --version                       version for create
+    --validate-quota                validateQuota: Validate the quota before creating the Public IP -v, --version                       version for create
     --vpc-id string                 Vpc ID: Id of the VPC to create the Public IP in (required) --wait                          The request will be asynchronous.
 The wait parameter tells the API that you want the request to simulate synchronous behavior (to maintain endpoint compatibility).
-You can set an approximate timeout with the waitTimeout parameter (default true)
+You can set an approximate timeout with the waitTimeout parameter
-    --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true) (default 120)
+    --wait-timeout integer          waitTimeout: the approximate time in seconds you want to wait when simulating the request as synchronous (only works with wait=true)
 ```

 ## Global Flags: